 PVA Media Arts offers a three-year, comprehensive, multidisciplinary approach to media creation that fosters individual exploration and innovative thinking.
 PVA MA is designed to provide students the flexibility to adapt to various situations relating to design and communication.
-Possible areas of study within the PVA MA program include: Film/Video Production, Architectural Design, Animation, Graphic Design, Mechanical CAD, Photography and Website Development.
+Possible areas of study within the PVA MA program include: film/video Production, animation, graphic design, photography and website development.

 Through the PVA MA program, students will learn to grow and apply their strategic, creative and technical skills.
 They will also learn how to strategize, plan, organize and manage different aspects of development and production in these different industries.
 Because real world experience can be instrumental to your career success you will engage in independent productions throughout your three years as well as possible internship opportunities as they arise.